Entanglion/entanglion-spoe/README.md

 The Detection Rate mechanic is not utilized in the Space Pirates expansion.
 Ships may freely enter and exit Entanglion without fear of Orbital defenses.

 ## Game End
-The game ends immediately when any of the following conditions occur.

-- One player achieves a quantum power of 12 (or more)
-- All quantum components have been purchased
-- All pirates have been hired
+There are 6 rounds in a standard game of Entanglion.
+Usually, the game ends at the end of the 6th round.
+When the round ends, a final quantum score consists of:

-- The quantum event stack is depleated
+- The Quantum Point values of each quantum component a player owns
+- Each pirate is worth 1 quantum point intrinsically

 When the game ends, the player whose fleet has the higher quantum power is the winner.
-In case players' fleets have the same quantum power, the game ends in a draw.
+In case players' fleets have the same quantum power, the winner is the player with more resources.

-Development Notes:
-*CNOT rules clarification - related to Centarious *Reminder text for SWAP when outside of Entanglion *Potential Name changes to the Turn actions?

 # Contributors
 Entanglion: Space Pirates was designed by Justin D Weisz, Maryam Ashoori, Kent Fung, Patrick Watson, Prabhat M Reddy, and Rachel Ostrand.